MicahElliott/wunderbar/README.md

 Might be worth adding _wind_ reporting if you live in a windy city.
 It's already captured, but I don't display it for brevity's sake.

+Precipitation might be nice, but if the condition is "Rain" then I don't see a huge benefit to a "100% precipitation" indicator.
+Other percentages may be useful.

 You could have a randomly rotating weather status showing all the places you'd rather be, like Hawaiʻi.